-For between €1 million and €1.5 million you can still find a traditional Provencal farmhouse.
+For between €1 million and €1.5 million you can still find a traditional Provençal farmhouse.
 From €1.5 million to €3 million there are some exceptional - and well preserved - Renaissance castles.
 In the historical centre you could acquire a renovated apartment for around €500,000.
 One thing the locals like to keep secret:

 If you enjoyed the lasagne, head to Maison de la Brandade on the Boulevard Gambetta for authentic homemade brandade to take away.
 The creamy cod purée is made with olive oil and milk, and seasoned with garlic and sometimes truffles.
 A true delicacy.
 Bray, County Wicklow, Ireland

 Ray Palmer-Smith, Knight Frank Ireland

 Bray was historically a coastal holiday destination, but is now also a busy commuter town and popular residential area for families.
 Located south of Dublin City it sits on the border of County Dublin and County Wicklow.

 Why is it primed for growth?

-Following the rise in popularity of neighbouring Greystones and planned transport improvements, including a new station and more trains to Dublin, developers including Ballymore, Glenveagh and Lincor have acquired sites for large-scale residential developments.
-There has been a gradual uptick in the number of small independent coffee shops and eateries.
+Following the rise in popularity of neighbouring town Greystones with developments like Marina Village by Glenveagh Homes as well as transport improvements planned including a new railway station and more trains to Dublin, developers including Ballymore and Lioncor have acquired sites for large scale residential developments in Bray.
+There has been a gradual expansion of small independent coffee shops and eateries.
 My favourite bits: